Inotina/minishop/README.md

 2. Purchase(will be checked and added to db)
 3. Register, Login and Logout modules.
 4. Admin Area to manage products and purchases.

-I'm sure the code is not so great and clean but it works :)